The Safest Way To Vacuum Pine Needles

 Vacuuming Christmas Tree

-The best way to get up pine needles is with a shop vacuum, as covered in this post.
+The best way to get up pine needles is with a shop vac, as covered in this post.
 You can also use a broom, carpet sweeper and many more things as covered above in this post.

 How To Keep A Christmas Tree From Losing Too Many Needles